passagemath/passagemath/README.md

 Marimo may prompt you a few times that the notebook may need to be restarted; just confirm it.

+### Marimo specifics
+This information applies to local installs of marimo (using `pip install marimo` or `sage -i marimo`) as well as the cloud.

 In the marimo notebook, no Sage-specific preparsing is in effect.
 When following [code examples in the documentation](https://passagemath.org/docs/latest/html/en/a_tour_of_sage/index.html), be sure to switch to the "Python" tab.

-Also, by design of the reactive notebook, importing `*` does not work.
+By design of the reactive notebook, `from sage.all import *` will not work.
 Import the global bindings that you need manually, for example:

     from sage.all import ZZ
     V = ZZ**8; V

+The marimo rich output backend will initialise automatically after any `sage.all` imports in an interactive session.
+This enables LaTex and 2D/3D plot graphics.

+There is a test notebook available in the [passagemath-marimo-notebooks repository](https://github.com/passagemath/passagemath-marimo-notebooks/blob/main/notebook_test_marimo.py) that displays the compatible rich output functionality.

 Local installation of passagemath: Supported platforms
 ------------------------------------------------------